gmwang18/heavy_element_ecps/basis_sets/tutorial_generate/Ir/README.md

 that many orbitals and take what comes next (HF and natural orbitals will be similar so we don't want a large overlap, namely our basis set should be orthogonal).
-For instance for `p`, I look at symmetry 1.2 and skip the first one and take the next two for TZ.
+For instance for `p`, I look at symmetry 1.2 and skip the first one and take the next three for TZ.
 Similarly for `d`, I look at symmetry 1.6 and skip the first one and take the next two for TZ.
 When looking at `s` (symmetry 1) we have to be careful because there will be `d` mixing.
 Essentially we should skip all orbitals